1. basic issues

 If a voting is undecided, then the chairperson of the SB has two votes in a repeated voting; this is very

-important, because the representatives of the shareholders can elect her/him alone and therefore can also make
+important, because the representatives of the shareholders can elect this person alone and therefore can also make

 decisions alone (e.g. can elect the BoM alone).